 In addition, they may be involved in other aspects of employee relations, including payroll, benefits, and training.
 Human resources workers must also be equipped to handle workplace conflict and be ready to resolve disputes.

-Female human resources employees earned a median annual income of $66,716 in 2016.
+Women human resources managers earn a median annual income of $66,560.

 High Paying Careers for Women

-The question of how much money women make continues to be a significant issue.
-Although the focus around women's paychecks tend to be centered on how they match up to those of men, there are also discrepancies between what women in different careers make compared to one another.
+But not all jobs offer the same opportunities for working women.
+Although the focus around women's paychecks tends to be centered on how they match up to those of men, there are also discrepancies between what women in different careers make compared to one another.

-According to the United States Department of Labor's Bureau of Labor Statistics 2016 report, there is a varied range of careers that bring in high salaries for women: healthcare occupations, law, management, and technology jobs are among the top money-making positions.
+According to that same report, various careers bring in high salaries for women: healthcare occupations, law, management, and technology jobs are among the top money-making positions.